Ben-5K/AutoControlZoom/README.md

 Questions / Bugs / Suggestions

-If you have any Questions, Bugs or Suggestions please send a mail to 4grauwolf (a t) gmail (d ot) com
+If you have any Questions, Bugs or Suggestions please send a mail to b (dot) kohberg (a t) gmail (d ot) com